NickHurst/MovieBarcodeCreator/README.md

 Installation:
 -------------

-This script requires Python3.
-And can be installed via pip:
+This script can be installed via pip (either python2 or 3):

     pip install moviebarcodecreator